stephaniesmith/image-gallery/LAB.md

 `/albums` | List of albums
 `/albums/new` | Add a new album
 `/albums/update` | Update an album
-`/albums/:id/images/thumbnail` | Album detail with thumbnails of images `/albums/:id/images/gallery` | Album detail with gallery image viewer `/albums/:id/images/list` | Album detail with tabular list of image data `/albums/:id/images/new` | Prompt for new image `/images | searchable list of all images (in thumbnail view)
+`/albums/:id/images/thumbnail` | Album detail with subroute of thumbnails of images `/albums/:id/images/gallery` | Album detail with subroute of gallery image viewer `/albums/:id/images/list` | Album detail with subroute of tabular list of image data `/albums/:id/images/new` | Album detail with subroute for adding a new image `/images` | searchable list of all images (in thumbnail view)

 ## Data